dwdas9/minio-iceberg-polaris-lakehouse/README.md

 The best part?
 Every component here can scale to production.
 MinIO runs at companies storing exabytes.
 Spark powers data platforms at Netflix, Uber, Airbnb.
 Iceberg handles billions of files at Apple and LinkedIn.
 When you're ready to go bigger, you're not rewriting everything - you're just adding more nodes.

+## Getting Started

+See `SETUP_GUIDE_MAC.md` or `SETUP_GUIDE_WIN.md` for step-by-step instructions.
+If something breaks, check `TROUBLESHOOTING.md`.

-Check out the `getting_started.ipynb` notebook in the workspace folder for more examples and patterns.
-Start there, break things, figure out how to fix them.
-That's how you actually learn this stuff.
+Once running, open the `getting_started.ipynb` notebook in the workspace folder to start creating tables and running queries.